•

 Overall the review process can take from 6-16 weeks, allowing for the schedule and availability of peer reviewers, proximity to publication deadlines, and the academic calendar.

 Please note: DLJ Special Volumes, especially those based on workshops in substantive areas with limited academic experts, may require that one peer reviewer know the identity of the author.
 The identity of the peer reviewers remains anonymous.
-The JSD Tory Writing Award [link to page] is selected with different criteria and follows a separate process.
+The JSD Tory Writing Award is selected with different criteria and follows a separate process.

-Any concerns or questions should be addressed to the editor at editor.dlj@dal.ca.
+Any concerns or questions should be addressed to the Editor at editor.dlj@dal.ca.

 { top }